Rail transport in Italy

 The Italian railway system is one of the most important parts of the infrastructure of Italy, with a total length of 24567 km of which active lines are 16832 km.
 The network has recently grown with the construction of the new high-speed rail network.
 Italy is a member of the International Union of Railways (UIC).
 The UIC Country Code for Italy is 83.
+In 2024, the Italian national rail service Trenitalia was recognized as the best rail passenger operator in Europe.